-"Member/s" means the Premier and the other Members of the Provincial Cabinet (Provincial Ministers), and the Speaker and Deputy-Speaker of the Provincial Parliament.

-"Official Residence" means a Provincially-owned residence, Provincially leased residence or a private residence designated by a Member to be used, amongst others, for official purposes at the seat of office.

-"Permanent companion" means a person who is cohabiting with the Member and is publicly acknowledged by the Member as a permanent companion, provided the Member has informed his/her Department in writing of such a companion.

-"Private Residence" means a privately owned house.

-"Province" means the Provincial Government of the Western Cape.

-"Provincial Parliament" means the Provincial Parliament of the Western Cape.

-"Provincially-owned Residence" means housing, furniture and effects owned by the Province.
+- "Member/s" means the Premier and the other Members of the Provincial Cabinet (Provincial Ministers). - "Official Residence" means a Provincially-owned residence, Provincially leased residence or a private residence designated by a Member to be used, amongst others, for official purposes at the seat of office. - "Permanent companion" means a person who is cohabiting with the Member and is publicly acknowledged by the Member as a permanent companion, provided the Member has informed his/her Department in writing of such a companion. - "Private Residence" means a privately owned house. - "Province" means the Provincial Government of the Western Cape. - "Provincial Parliament" means the Provincial Parliament of the Western Cape. - "Provincially-owned Residence" means housing, furniture and effects owned by the Province. - "SAPS VIP Driver / Protector" means a member of the SAPS VIP Protection Unit, allocated / appointed to provide security and driving services to the Member. - "Spouse" means a person legally married to the Member including a spouse in a polygamous marriage, a partner in a customary union according to indigenous law, or a permanent companion/life partner.

-Amendment to the definition of "Member/s" amended by Cabinet Resolution 043/2015 dated 25 February 2015.

-"SAPS VIP Driver / Protector" means a member of the SAPS VIP Protection Unit, allocated / appointed to provide security and driving services to the Member.

-"Spouse" means a person legally married to the Member including a spouse in a polygamous marriage, a partner in a customary union according to indigenous law, or a permanent companion/life partner.

-A. NATIONAL EXECUTIVE ETHICS CODE
+NATIONAL EXECUTIVE ETHICS CODE